Rushell Clayton

+Early life

+Clayton was born in Bath Mountain, Westmoreland.
+She attended Vere Technical High School in Clarendon, Jamaica.

 Career

 In 2014 Clayton competed at the NACAC U23 Championships in Kamloops, where she won bronze medals in the 4x100 m relay and 400 m hurdles.

 Clayton had a breakthrough year in 2019, winning the 400 m hurdles at the Jamaican Championships in a personal best time of 54.73 s.
 She won a bronze medal over the same distance at the Pan American Games.
 At the World Championships in Doha, Clayton claimed a shock bronze medal in a big personal best of 53.74 s, her first time under the 54-second barrier.

 She was unable to compete for the majority of the 2021 season due to a leg injury.
 But returned in the 2022 season, finishing sixth at the 2022 World Championships.
 Clayton also placed fourth at that year's Commonwealth Games.
 She set a personal best to win her first Diamond League in Monaco, clocking 53.33 s.
 She ended her season by setting a meet record of 53.89 s at the Hanžeković Memorial.

 In 2023, Clayton finished third at the Jamaican Championships to qualify for the World Championships.
 At the Championships, she won the bronze medal in a personal best of 52.81 s.
 On 2 September, she won at the Xiamen Diamond League leading a Jamaican 1-2-3 with compatriots Andrenette Knight and Janieve Russell.

 On 13 April 2024, Clayton set a new personal best of 51.81 s over 400 m at the Tom Jones Memorial in Gainesville.
 She set a new personal best over 400 m hurdles in winning the 2024 Jamaican Championships, with a time of 52.51 s.
 At the 2024 Paris Olympics, Clayton finished fifth in a time of 52.68 s.

 On 22 October 2024, Clayton signed with Grand Slam Track to be a Racer for the 2025 season.

+In 2025, she suffered a recurring leg injury which hindered participation at the 2025 World Athletics Championships in Tokyo, Japan.
+She had won the Jamaican National Trials and earned her place, but withdrew days before the event began.

+At the 2026 World Athletics Relays in Gaborone, Botswana, she won a silver medal in 3.08:24 national record in the mixed 4 x 400 metres relay running the anchor leg.